dstanecki/dstanecki.github.io/_posts/2025-06-27-k8s-behind-cgnat.markdown

 10. Test public access from another machine and see that your application is now being served with HTTPS!

 ### **Option B: CloudFlare**

+1. Obtain a cloudflared token
+2. Createa k8s secret with the base64 encoded string
+3. Open port 2000 locally

+BTW.... cfargotunnel.com is not public

 TO BE CONT...
 Understand when the expiry will happen and have instructions written up here.